-There are many creative ways for businesses owners to reach out to their communities.
+There are many creative ways for business owners to reach out to their communities.
 One way is to visit other local businesses and introduce yourself to the owners.
-You can bring flyers and ask fellow businesses to display them and in turn, you can display their flyers on your window, table, or countertop.
+You can take flyers and ask fellow businesses to display them and in turn, you can display their flyers in your window, table, or countertop.

 After establishing relationships with fellow businesses, you can refer them business without expecting anything in return.
 But naturally, mutually-beneficial referral relationships should evolve over time, especially as you win over the referred customers.